DanielNKU/pm-analysis/passwordboss@5.5.5138.0/Application sources/Static analysis.md

 ## Static Analysis

-The Password Boss is not open source.
+The Password Boss is not open source, and we do not collect enough information in static analysis.